-- Provide a significant amount of executive compensation in the form of time-vesting RSUs that have retentive value as they vest over a multi-year period. - Program is weighted in favor of annual and long-term incentives and includes performance-vesting RSUs.
-Performance objectives are tied to stockholder value creation and other financial and strategic goals. - Under the annual incentive program, awards based on Company performance may be modified up or down based on individual performance to closely align executives' personal accomplishments with their compensation. - Align the interests of our executives with our stockholders - Provide annual equity grants that vest over a multi-year period and are comprised of 50% time-vesting RSUs and 50% performance-based RSUs. - Require executives to meet stock ownership guidelines and retain their required ownership until six months after termination of employment.
+Objective Program Design Element Attract and retain talented executives • Provide a competitive level of total direct compensation (base salary, bonus and long-term incentive). • Provide a significant amount of executive compensation in the form of time-vesting RSUs that have retentive value as they vest over a multi-year period.
+Tie a significant portion of executives' compensation to achievement of the Company's performance objectives • Program is weighted in favor of annual and long-term incentives and includes performance-vesting RSUs.
+Performance objectives are tied to stockholder value creation and other financial and strategic goals. • Under the annual incentive program, awards based on Company performance may be modified up or down based on individual performance to closely align executives' personal accomplishments with their compensation.
+Align the interests of our executives with our stockholders • Provide annual equity grants that vest over a multi-year period and are comprised of 50% time-vesting RSUs and 50% performance-based RSUs. • Require executives to meet stock ownership guidelines and retain their required ownership until six months after termination of employment.